ckeditor/ckeditor5/docs/updating/update-to-43.md

 #### Other configuration changes

 * We decided to switch the default `auto_pagination` option to `false`.
-This option was only used with the pagination feature.
-When it is enabled the breaks in the pagination force the page breaks in the exported Word document.
-However, browser engines and Microsoft Word differ significantly.
-Because of that we decided to turn this option to `false`.
+This option was only used with the {@link features/pagination pagination feature}.
+When enabled, the breaks in the pagination force page breaks in the exported Word document.
+However, browser engines and Microsoft Word differ significantly in how they render page elements.
+Because of that we decided to turn this option off.
 If you still want to enforce breaks from pagination, change it in the configuration to `true`.
-* New configuration option was added `document.language`, by default it is set to editor content language.
+* A new configuration option was added: `document.language`.
+It is set to the editor content language by default.

 ### Typing bug fixes